Larry Wigington

 Competitively selected for the Marine Corps Doctor of Philosophy Technical Program (PHDP-T) — a fully-funded research assignment under Marine Corps orders providing doctorate-level technical expertise in support of senior leader decision-making and long-range capability development.
 Conducting doctoral research in Operations Research focused on GPU-accelerated optimization for large-scale stochastic programs.

-• Developing GPU-accelerated Splitting Conic Solver (SCS) exploiting block-angular structure of the two-stage stochastic program coefficient matrix via custom CUDA kernels (Numba)
+• Developing GPU-accelerated Splitting Conic Solver (SCS) exploiting block-angular structure of the two-stage stochastic program coefficient matrix via custom GPU kernels (CuPy RawKernel/RawModule)

 • Presented research at ICSP 2025 (Paris) and SIAM Northern and Central California Sectional Conference (2025); accepted to present at SIAM OP26 (Edinburgh, June 2026)

-• Dissertation applies GPU-SCS to a novel stochastic programming formulation of Marine Corps munitions procurement — a problem class currently addressed by discrete scenario selection rather than full stochastic programming
+• Dissertation applies GPU-SCS to novel portfolio optimization problems under uncertainty — including a stochastic programming formulation of Marine Corps investment portfolios — a problem class currently addressed by discrete scenario selection rather than full stochastic programming

 Operations Research Analyst